Acupressure Points for Hair Growth – Home Remedies for Hair Growth

 Now, instead of wanting to remove body hair and stimulate hair growth, you can do the following:

-- Eat food with high amounts of vitamin B7 and Biotins, like nuts, lentils, and egg yolks.
+• Eat foods rich in vitamin B7 and biotin, such as nuts, lentils, and egg yolks.

 Will Estrogen Help with Hair Growth?

 Estrogen plays a vital role in a woman’s body.
-Her estrogen levels rise and fall throughout her life.
+Her estrogen levels fluctuate throughout her life.
 Therefore, as the hormone level increases, hair growth also accelerates.

-When the level drops later in your life, you may start losing hair (causing hormonal imbalances), and it slows down.
+When the level drops later in life, you may start losing hair, which can cause hormonal imbalances, and it slows down.
 Therefore, to answer the question, will an estrogen supplement help with hair growth?

-The reason is that it is a possibility that abnormal hair growth can be a side effect of specific hormone replacement therapies as well.
+The reason is that abnormal hair growth may also be a side effect of specific replacement therapies.

 Will Biotin Help with Hair Growth?